Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

    :context: close-figs
    :include-source: True
    :output-base-name: astronaut-{counter}
+   :alt: An image of an astronaut with increased saturation.
+The image does not appear washed out.

    >>> hsv_image = color.rgb2hsv(image)
    >>> # Mask only those pixels whose saturation is > 0.6